Business and Management

 Step into the shoes of a business consultant.
 Analyse client briefs, solve complex problems, present recommendations, and merge theory with practice to build consultancy and leadership skills.

-Teaching is industry-informed and student-led, helping you build confidence, independence and professionalism.
 You’ll learn through interactive sessions where you collaborate, share ideas and apply your learning to real situations.
 You’ll tackle live briefs, network with industry professionals and develop the skills to make an impact in business.

 Assessments are practical and purposeful, helping you learn by doing.
 You’ll work on real-world tasks such as pitching to management, developing business reports, creating websites and creating business plans, helping you to develop confidence, critical thinking, and digital skills.
-The course is designed for a post-Generative AI workplace, so you’ll learn to use AI tools responsibly and effectively, preparing you to succeed in a rapidly changing business environment.

 You’ll have opportunities to gain real-world experience through an optional sandwich year (in the UK or internationally) or a five-week placement in your second year.
 These options help you apply what you’ve learned in a professional setting, build confidence, and strengthen your employability.

-Typical qualification requirements:
+Typical qualification requirements

-- A Level: CCC
+A Level:

-- Welsh BACC: Advanced Skills Baccalaureate Wales Grade C and CC at A Level
+Advanced Skills Baccalaureate Wales Grade C and CC at A Level

-- BTEC: BTEC Extended Diploma Merit Merit Merit
+BTEC Extended Diploma Merit Merit Merit

-- Access to HE: Pass the Access to HE Diploma and obtain a minimum of 96 UCAS tariff points
+Pass the Access to HE Diploma and obtain a minimum of 96 UCAS tariff points

-- T Level: Pass (C and above)
+Pass (C and above)

 Additional requirements include:

-The University normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances
+The University normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances.

 International applications welcomed: